 Reading Airtable data from a serverless function

 We'll use a Twilio Function to receive an incoming SMS message and fetch data from our Airtable base.
 Open the Functions configuration dashboard.
-Add your Airtable API key and base IDs as environment variables, AIRTABLE_API_KEY.
-And AIRTABLE_BASE_ID respectively.
+Add your Airtable API key and base IDs as environment variables, AIRTABLE_API_KEY

 What is even happening here?
 Let's break it down.

-• The select method allows you to select your Airtable view, which returns the records in the order listed in that view.
-Called with no args, records are returned in random order.
+method allows you to select your Airtable view, which returns the records in the order listed in that view.
+Called with no args, records are returned in random order. - The

 After adding this code, save your Function and wait for it to deploy itself.
 On the phone numbers dashboard, configure your Twilio number to call this Function when a new message comes in.